-- A review should be conducted annually to help support improvements made to Staterecognized Programs of Study. - Consortia leaders should work with a wide range of stakeholders (program faculty, teachers, staff, administrators) on best uses of the document for their local needs. - Results from this self-evaluation should shape local planning and budgeting for program improvement.

-Consortia do not need to submit this self-evaluation as part of their local application, but do need to indicate how results of the self-evaluation will drive future decisions.
+- " A review should be conducted annually to help support improvements made to State-recognized Programs of Study. - " Consortia leaders should work with a wide range of stakeholders (program faculty, teachers, staff, administrators) on best uses of the document for their local needs. - " Results from this self-evaluation should shape local planning and budgeting for program improvement. - " Consortia do not need to submit this self-evaluation as part of their local application, but do need to indicate how results of the self-evaluation will drive future decisions.

-Standards-Aligned and Integrated Curriculum: This element addresses the development, implementation, and revision of the program of study curriculum, the relevant knowledge and skills, and the standards on which they are based.

-Course standards accurately align to the academic, technical, and employability skills learners must master for entry and success in a given career pathway. [minimum requirement]
+Standards-Aligned and Integrated Curriculum: This element addresses the development, implementation, and revision of the program of study curriculum, the relevant knowledge and skills, and the standards on which they are based. toachina torectati inited of the class Notinde nce a.
+Course standards accurately align to the academic, technical, and employability skills learners must master for entry and success in a given career pathway. [minimum requirement] 0 0 \bigcirc \bigcirc b.
+The curriculum is based on industry-validated technical standards and competencies. \bigcirc \bigcirc \bigcirc \bigcirc c.
+The curriculum is aligned with secondary CTE frameworks, national CTE standards, competencies, and/or postsecondary standards and outcomes. \bigcirc \bigcirc \bigcirc 0 d.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence d.
 The program of study curriculum is developed and reviewed regularly with employer input to prepare students for both further education and emerging or in-demand careers.

-- b.
-The curriculum is based on industry-validated technical standards and competencies.
-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence - c.
-The curriculum is aligned with secondary CTE frameworks, national CTE standards, competencies, and/or postsecondary standards and outcomes.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence e.
+0 0 0 0 e.
 The curriculum is aligned with relevant content standards for core subjects, such as reading, math, and science, including federal, state, and/or local standards, as appropriate.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence a.
+0 0 0 0 a.
 Program of study incorporates active involvement from an integrated network of partners, with ongoing relationships among education, business, and diverse community stakeholders. [minimum requirement]

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence b.
-Partnerships are formed with a diverse range of stakeholders who represent differing perspectives, including employers from small, medium, and large businesses; industry representatives; community, workforce, and economic development agencies; and other education stakeholders.